AriaKillebrewBruehl/senior-thesis/thesis-blog.md

 ## *Basically a place where I will dump all my thoughts about the process and my feelings about thesis-life*

+## 11.01.2022
+**Distance Maps**

+Okay according to wikipedia jfa is good enough for Voronoi diagrams so that is what I shall do.
+However, I am worried that my JFA that I already have is not quite good enough so I shall do some research about implementing this with specifically opencv.

+Okay so basically jfa is super super slow if the image is larger.

 ## 10.31.2022
 **Isophote Extraction**